devbird007/Vprofile-3-tier-architecture/README.md

 Java:
   - 1.8.0 on centos9

+Memcached:
+  - 1.4* on Amazon ElastiCache

 ## Troubleshooting Common Errors
-1. If your apps are deployed successfully, however you are unable to log in on the webpage successfully, you could check out database connection with `telnet IP_Address PORT`
+1. If your apps are deployed successfully, however you are unable to log in successfully, you could check out database connection with `telnet IP_Address PORT`
+2. You should use the appropriate versions if some components aren't working such as the Memcached service